The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Interactive Brokers and TradeStation Securities provide clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 When it comes to mutual funds, Interactive Brokers boasts an offering of 10051 mutual funds compared to TradeStation Securities's 4951 available funds.
 Commission free ETFs can also be a nice plus, with TradeStation Securities falling behind Interactive Brokers, offering 0 commission free ETFs compared to Interactive Brokers's 45.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Interactive Brokers alongside TradeStation Securities offer virtual trading.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Interactive Brokers and TradeStation Securities both offer virtual trading.
 For mobile trading, Interactive Brokers along with TradeStation Securities both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Unfortunately, Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are not available at Interactive Brokers or TradeStation Securities .
-All factors considered, when it comes to platform tools, research, and mobile trading, Interactive Brokers posted awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2017, while TradeStation Securities found itself with Best in Class - Platforms & Tools.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Debit Cards at Interactive Brokers while customers at TradeStation Securities can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading, while TradeStation Securities came up with Best in Class - Platforms & Tools.

-Overall, Interactive Brokers takes the upper hand with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, Interactive Brokers comes out on top with 4.00 stars over TradeStation Securities's 3.50 stars.